 If you are new to eating paleo, this may seem like a big change to your life.
-Cutting out grains, processed foods, dairy, and a load of other relatively common items, may seem overwhelming.
+Cutting out grains, processed foods, dairy, and a load of other relatively common items may seem overwhelming.

 1) Plan Your Meals

-If you are struggling on where to begin, planning out meals that you enjoy and then figuring out a way to make that meal paleo will be a good place to start.
-Instead of immediately switching to a diet full of chicken and broccoli, find ways to get creative with the process so that you can cook food you genuinely enjoy.
+If you are struggling with where to begin, planning out meals that you enjoy and then figuring out a way to make that meal paleo will be a good place to start.
+Instead of immediately switching to a diet full of chicken and broccoli, find ways to get creative with the process so that you can cook the food you genuinely enjoy.

-2) Make A List
+2) Make a List

 Once you have decided what meals you want to make for the week, create a list of all of the ingredients you need to make that food.
 As simple as this sounds, it will make it much easier for you to stick to a set plan and not get too deep into the aisles of a grocery store.

 3) Shop Outside The Aisles

-Typically, if you are shopping the outer aisles of a grocery store there will be a produce, meat, poultry, eggs, and bulk food section.
-All of these areas tend to provide you with the foundation of a paleo diet including fruits, vegetables, nuts, and meats.
+Typically, if you are shopping the outer aisles of a grocery store there will be produce, meat, poultry, eggs, and bulk food section.
+These areas tend to provide you with the foundation of a paleo diet, including fruits, vegetables, nuts, and meats.

 If you are new to a paleo diet, it may be in your best interest to start out with a structured meal delivery service.
 Starting a new diet can be challenging, especially when you really don't know where to begin and aren't ready to spend hours researching ways to make creative paleo meals.